Intero journal / Product view

 The most useful information in a pelvic or urinary symptom record is not just the symptom itself.
 It is what the body was doing in the 24 to 48 hours before.
 Sleep duration and quality.
 Stress level.
 Physical activity and prolonged sitting.
 Recent travel or schedule disruption.

-These inputs do not cause symptoms in a simple one-to-one way.
-But they shape the conditions in which symptoms become more or less likely to escalate.
+These inputs do not explain symptoms in a simple one-to-one way.
+But they help describe the context around harder and easier days.
 Keeping them in the record alongside the symptom reading is what makes it possible to see the pattern instead of just the problem.

 03